 The breakup of different little stories coexisting side by side makes certain moments feel a little clumsy and takes you out of one intense segment to throw you into another.
 Cillian Murphy was a fantastic inclusion and gets a larger portion of script and screen time than I was expecting.
 The same unfortunately can’t be said for Djimon Hounsou, who is given the smallest of support roles to work with.

 The adult performers (lets not forget Emily Blunt who once again turns in a stellar performance) really do well with the material their given but the young performers, Millicent Simmonds and Noah Dupe, are really the stars of this sequel.
-Millicent in particular who once again gets a big brunt of the story put on her shoulders and but she takes it on and performs alongside Blunt and Murphy like it’s nothing.
+Millicent in particular who once again gets a big brunt of the story put on her shoulders and she takes it on and performs alongside Blunt and Murphy like it’s nothing.

 A Quiet Place Part II is certainly a film I have some issues with.
 Some of the pacing suffers, the story isn’t perhaps quite as polished as the prior movie and towards the end the novelty and terror of these monsters start to wear thin.
 But still a fairly comprehensive and highly entertaining flick this sequel certainly is.
 Ending much like the first film, this sequel has the potential of taking the story further, but it doesn’t necessarily need to.